aiman3/Kidney-Disease-Classification/README.md

 After installing the necessary dependencies, you can train and evaluate the ResNet50 model and vgg19 model by running .ipynb files.

-in src file, resnet50, vgg19 models are included.
+in src folder, resnet50, vgg19 models are included.

 # Results